-Tuberculosis is a curable disease with the proper treatment, which includes the appropriate medications to clear it.
+Tuberculosis is a curable disease with the proper treatment.

 To detect it, your doctor will perform a physical examination that may show swollen lymph nodes, unusual breath sounds, or fluid around the lung.
-However, to confirm the diagnosis, he or she will likely order blood tests and specialized tests such as bronchoscopy, X-rays, CT scan, mucus tests and cultures, tuberculin skin test, and, if deemed necessary, a biopsy of the affected tissue.
+However, to confirm the diagnosis, they will likely order blood tests and specialized tests such as bronchoscopy, X-rays, CT scan, mucus tests and cultures, tuberculin skin test, and, if deemed necessary, a biopsy of the affected tissue.

 If your results show latent tuberculosis, your doctor will tell you what medications you should take to reduce the risk of it becoming active.